Creation of the Gods II: Demon Force: Critical response

 Creation of the Gods II received generally positive reviews from critics.
 Writing for RogerEbert.com, Simon Abrams gave it three out of four stars, saying, "[It's] refreshing to see a glossy, effects-driven fantasy adventure that not only delivers a wealth of action-intensive set pieces and battle sequences, but also develops those crowd-pleasing set pieces so that they’re consistently impressive. ...
 Would-be blockbusters always seem too big to fail, but very few actually pull off as much as this one does."

 James Marsh of the South China Morning Post gave it four out of five stars, writing, "While it must be conceded that the alluring sensuality of the first film is sorely missed here, Wuershan delivers another rollicking fantasy adventure, bursting with vividly drawn characters, crackling set pieces and eye-popping visual effects ... a 16th century novel has spawned one of the most genuinely enthralling Chinese cinematic sagas in recent memory."

 In FilmInk, Cain Noble-Davies gave the film an eight out of ten, comparing its scale to the Lord of the Rings trilogy: "Practical effects make up the heft of the visuals here, from the densely populated set pieces, to the labyrinthian etchings of the costumes, to the sheer scale of the warfare scenes ... [though] there’s plenty of room for quieter moments and even humorous asides.
 That, and the underlying philosophical tone of the source material, with the main conflict essentially serving as a large-scale duel of praxis between Confucianism and Taoism, which helps to keep the presence of gods, demons, and mystical immortals from being entirely surface-level."

+After the film's release, its character designs and changes from the original novel attracted widespread online discussion and created many internet memes.
+Much of the online discussion focused on the film's portrayals of the two sect leaders, Yuanshi Tianzun and Tongtian Jiaozhu.
+Audiences noted that Tongtian Jiaozhu's appearance was very different from traditional Chinese depictions.
+Many netizens compared his design to Western fictional villains such as Lord Voldemort and Gargamel.
+Similarly, the film's portrayal of Yuanshi Tianzun difference from the original novel.
+While the novel presents him as a powerful and supreme deity, the film shows him in a weakened state after losing much of his power, with his hair and beard turning from black to white as a visual sign of his decline.